Anurag-Nepal/HGN-Assessment-AnuragNepal/README.md

 cp .env.example .env
 ```

-Edit `.env` with your credentials if needed.
+Edit `.env` with your credentials.

 ### 3. Build the Docker image